ozhankaraman/IstioCC/README.md

 ```

 ## CC3: Locality Weighted Distribution Load Balancing
-Here our aim is, Istio to use Locality Weighted Distribution Load Balancing.
-With this setup we could redirect traffic from/to with a weighted distribution.
+Here we are defining Locality Weighted Distribution Load Balancing.
+With this setup we could redirect, control traffic from or to with a weighted distribution.
-Like the traffic coming from region1 with a sample distribution like 30% to region 2 and 20% to region 3 and remaining to region4.
-So we could control traffic
+For example we could divert coming from region1 zone1 to 50% region2 20% region3 and 30% to region4.
+So we could control traffic flow.
-distribution between regions

 First lets check that we got reply from all zones
 ``` bash